martinoywa/MNIST-SageMaker/README.md

 # MNIST-SageMaker
-Build, Train, Deploy, Query and MNIST Image Classifier on AWS
+Build, Train, Deploy, and Query an MNIST Image Classifier on AWS

 # Steps